DuTNB1/DuTNB1/README.md

 </div>

 ## Introduction
-- 👋 Hi, I’m @dutranngobich
+- 👋 Hi, I’m Tran Ngo Bich Du
 - 🎓 I'm Graduated in Information Technology with a major in Software Engineering from HCMC University of Technology and Education, class of 2020-2024.
 - 👩‍💻 I’m a frontend developer passionate about web and mobile application development.
 - 🌍 Nationality: Vietnamese